Integrality of noetherian Grothendieck categories: Preliminaries

 \begin{Proposition} Let $\cC$ be a weakly closed subcategory of $\cG$.
 Then the following are equivalent: \begin{enumerate} \item $\cC$ is a closed subcategory. \item Every object in $\cG$ has a largest quotient object among those belonging to $\cC$. \item The inclusion functor $\cC\into\cG$ has a left adjoint. \end{enumerate} When these are satisfied, the left adjoint of the inclusion functor sends each object to the quotient object described in \cref{CharactOfClSubcat.LargestQuot}. \end{Proposition}

 \begin{proof} See \cite[Proposition~11.2]{MR3452186}. \end{proof}

 If $U$ is a generator of $\cG$ and $\cC$ is a closed subcategory of $\cG$, then the largest quotient object $U/L$ belonging to $\cC$ is a generator of $\cC$.
-Since $\cC$ is determined by $L$ as the full subcategories of all quotients of direct sums of copies of $U/L$, the closed subcategories of $\cG$ form a small set.
+The subcategory $\cC$ is determined by $L$ as the full subcategory of all quotients of direct sums of copies of $U/L$, and hence the closed subcategories of $\cG$ form a small set.

 For a ring $\Lambda$, the closed subcategories of $\Mod\Lambda$ bijectively correspond to the two-sided ideals of $\Lambda$ as described below.
 We also recall interpretations of products of two-sided ideals and annihilators in terms of closed subcategories.